armcortex3445/java-convenience-store-7-armcortex3445/README.md

     - [x] validate number whether number is out of specific range or not
     - [x] validate list whether list is equal to specific size or not
     - [x] validate list whether list has duplicated element
+    - [ ] validate String whether string is able to encoded to utf-8 or not

 ### Throwing Exception logic